 - Once the first batch of cookies is finished, remove the sheet from the oven, slide the parchment paper off the sheet and onto a wire cooling rack, place a new piece of parchment paper on the sheet, and repeat steps 7 and 8 with the reaming dough.

 Whenever you’re making cookies, your baking sheet has a huge impact on the final quality of your baked goods.
 Flimsy trays that warp when heated or fail to conduct heat evenly can create lopsided results or cookies that don’t cook evenly.
 I received a great, heavy duty aluminum baking sheet for Christmas and I love it!
-Luckily, you can find a highly-rated aluminum sheet for $12 or less on Amazon, so you don’t even have to make much of an investment.
+It, along with my Silpat mat, are my biggest baking must-haves.